harmen91/nightscout-docker-simple/README.md

 It is inspired by [LostOnTheLine/Nightscout_Docker-Compose](https://github.com/LostOnTheLine/Nightscout_Docker-Compose) and [dhermanns/rpi-nightscout](https://github.com/dhermanns/rpi-nightscout).

-I'm running the nightscout docker container as root alongside other containers without any problems.
+I'm running the nightscout docker container as root alongside other containers without problems.

 !Important: I have switched off the alarms by default in the docker-compose.yml.
 If this is something you rely on make sure to turn it back on.